dubzzz/fast-check/documentation/Arbitraries.md

 *&#8195;with:*

-- `...arbitraries` — _arbitraries that could be used to generate a value_
+- `...arbitraries` — _arbitraries that could be used to generate a value.
+The received instances can either be raw instances of arbitraries (meaning weight is 1) or objects containing the arbitrary and its associated weight (integer value ≥0)_
 - `withCrossShrink?` — default: `false` — _in case of failure the shrinker will try to check if a failure can be found by using the first specified arbitrary.
 It may be pretty useful for recursive structures as it can easily help reducing their depth in case of failure_
 - `depthFactor?` — default: `undefined` [more](#depth-factor-explained) — _this factor will be used to increase the probability to generate instances of the first passed arbitrary_
 - `maxDepth?` — default: `Number.POSITIVE_INFINITY` — _when reaching maxDepth, the first arbitrary will be used to generate the value_